-In the first year students will explore building positive relationships, which will enhance their understanding of the importance of relationships in the delivery of safe and effective care.
-Students will consider how equality, diversity and rights can be promoted in health and social care settings.
-Students will also explore what it means to be safe and how to maintain a safe working environment.
+In the first year, you will explore building positive relationships, which will enhance your understanding of the importance of relationships in the delivery of safe and effective care.
+You will consider how equality, diversity and rights can be promoted in health and social care settings.
+You will also explore what it means to be safe and how to maintain a safe working environment.

-In the second year students will develop their understanding of anatomy and physiology, where they will learn about the structure and function of the different bodily systems.
-In the second year students may also look at learning disabilities and psychology in health and social care settings.
+In the second year, you will develop your understanding of anatomy and physiology, where you will learn about the structure and function of the different bodily systems.
+You will also study public health and mental health.

 |Grade||UCAS Tariff points|